Bourbon County, KY

 Named for the royal French family who aided the colonies in the War of Independence.
 Bourbon was one of nine Virginia counties formed before Kentucky became a state in 1792.
 From its original area all of twenty-four counties and parts of ten other new ones were made.
 At this site the first courthouse in 1787 marked the county seat.
 Known as Hopewell, renamed Paris.

-Westwood - Six miles west on Brentsville Road on Cooper's Run is the site of the home of John Edwards, one of Kentucky
+Westwood - Six miles west on Brentsville Road on Cooper's Run is the site of the home of John Edwards.

 Thanks to Mary Hatton for photos (2)